iantabolt/iantabolt.github.io/_posts/2019-01-22-phantom-type-map.markdown

 ## But Why?

-A type-safe `Map` can be used as a sort of anonymous class where we can collect any set of attributes.
+A type-safe `Map` can be used as a sort of anonymous class where we can collect any set of sparse attributes.

-For example,
+For example, this snippet

 ```scala
 case class Person(